Article 0. PREAMBLE

 Article 1.
 NAME

-The Club shall be known as Bay Area Sea Kayakers, or BASK.
+The corporation shall be known as Bay Area Sea Kayakers, Inc., or BASK, Inc. While the terms “BASK” and “BASK Club” as used in these bylaws will specifically denote the unincorporated social club, these terms may be used by BASK, Inc. and its Directors, Officers, and Members from time to time to refer to the corporation.
 The use of the name for advertising, soliciting, or other commercial or political purpose is prohibited unless authorized in writing by the Governing Board.

 Article 2.
 PURPOSE

-The purpose of BASK is to promote safe and responsible sea kayaking and develop a sense of community among sea kayakers by providing a forum for meetings, paddling opportunities, education, and networking among kayakers.
+Subject to the above, the further purpose of BASK, Inc. is to promote safe and responsible sea kayaking and develop a sense of community among sea kayakers by providing a forum for meetings, paddling opportunities, education, and networking among kayakers.

 Article 3.
 ADMINISTRATION

-The Governing Board (Board) of BASK shall conduct the business and administration of the Club and its affairs as set forth in these Bylaws.
+The Governing Board (Board of Directors or Board) of BASK, Inc. shall conduct the business and administration of the Club and its affairs as set forth in these Bylaws.

 3.1 Board Members

-The Board shall consist of five Officers: President, Vice President, Secretary, Treasurer, and Member-at-Large.
+The Board shall consist of five Directors, each of which shall also serve as an Officer of the corporation in one of the following capacities: President, Vice President, Secretary, Treasurer, and Member-at-Large.

 3.2 Board Meetings